jbunnnn/jbunnnn/README.md

 I’m currently pursuing my undergraduate studies at IPB University, focusing on computer engineering and applied technologies.

 Over the last few months, I’ve been immersing myself in machine learning and ethical AI.
-I care a lot about building solutions that don’t just “work,” but are responsible, explainable, and genuinely useful.
+I care a lot about building solutions that don’t just "work," but are responsible, explainable, and genuinely useful.

 I enjoy turning concepts into tools, especially with Python.
-Whether it's a Jupyter notebook, a FastAPI microservice, or a quick automation script I love the process of solving problems through code.
+Whether it's a Jupyter notebook, a FastAPI microservice, or a quick automation script — I love the process of solving problems through code.

 Right now, I’m exploring topics like: